panique/mini3/README.md

 ## Installation (in Vagrant, 100% automatic)

-*TODO - what you see is from the old MINI1 version, please give us some weeks to adapt to MINI3*

-If you are using Vagrant for your development, then you can install MINI with one click (or one command on the command line) [[Vagrant doc](https://docs.vagrantup.com/v2/getting-started/provisioning.html)].
-MINI comes with a demo Vagrant-file (defines your Vagrant box) and a demo bootstrap.sh which automatically installs Apache, PHP, MySQL, PHPMyAdmin, git and Composer, sets a chosen password in MySQL and PHPMyadmin and even inside the application code, downloads the Composer-dependencies, activates mod_rewrite and edits the Apache settings, downloads the code from GitHub and runs the demo SQL statements (for demo data).
-This is 100% automatic, you'll end up after +/- 5 minutes with a fully running installation of MINI2 inside an Ubuntu 14.04 LTS Vagrant box.
+If you are using Vagrant for your development, then you can install MINI3 with one click (or one command on the command line) [[Vagrant doc](https://docs.vagrantup.com/v2/getting-started/provisioning.html)].
+MINI3 comes with a demo Vagrant-file (defines your Vagrant box) and a demo bootstrap.sh which automatically installs Apache, PHP, MySQL, PHPMyAdmin, git and Composer, sets a chosen password in MySQL and PHPMyadmin and even inside the application code, downloads the Composer-dependencies, activates mod_rewrite and edits the Apache settings, downloads the code from GitHub and runs the demo SQL statements (for demo data).
+This is 100% automatic, you'll end up after +/- 5 minutes with a fully running installation of MINI3 inside an Ubuntu 14.04 LTS Vagrant box.

 To do so, put `Vagrantfile` and `bootstrap.sh` from `_vagrant` inside a folder (and nothing else).
 Do `vagrant box add ubuntu/trusty64` to add Ubuntu 14.04 LTS ("Trusty Thar") 64bit to Vagrant (unless you already have